harsh-pandhe/harsh-pandhe/README.md

 ## 📚 Projects & Achievements

+- 🥇 **Smart India Hackathon (SIH) 2025 Winner** – National-level hackathon victory with Team *Algo Sapiens* (Dec 2025)
+- 🎯 **Project Morpheus 2026 (Organizer)** – Managing website development, registration systems & volunteer coordination for a national hackathon (Feb 2026)
+- 🌳 **Kalpataru** – Evolved from a competition platform into a broader initiative with advanced web architecture, **Three.js integration**, and a parallel robotics component
 - 🧑‍🔬 **Quantum Powered Blockchain** – Quantum algorithm implementation with Custom Blockchain
-- 🔗 **Collaborative Code Editor** – Real-time Collaboration plateform for Coding
+- 🔗 **Collaborative Code Editor** – Real-time Collaboration platform for Coding
-- 🚚 **MapFleet** – Effortless fleet management, real-time tracking, and seamless deliveries—all in one powerful platform.
+- 🚚 **MapFleet** – Effortless fleet management, real-time tracking, and seamless deliveries—all in one powerful platform

 _More on my GitHub: pinned and organized by domain._